Liteny/Record-my-C-language-learning-process/README.md

 # test_9_26
 Updated array and part of operator
 # test_9_27
-updated the assignment operator and monocular operator
+Updated the assignment operator and monocular operator